Shiromani Akali Dal: Modern Factions

+Ahead of the 2022 Punjab Legislative Assembly election, both SAD (T) and SAD (D) were dissolved to be merged together into a new political party by the name of Shiromani Akali Dal (Sanyukt).
+This party entered into the National Democratic Alliance to contest the Punjab elections alongside the candidates of Bharatiya Janata Party.

 Ideology

-Shiromani Akali Dal's party constitution has important agenda as Protection of Punjab Rights and Punjab's waters and opposition to Sutlej Yamuna link canal is main agenda of party.
+Shiromani Akali Dal's main goals are the protection of Sikh rights, Punjab's waters, and opposition to the Sutlej Yamuna link canal.

 1996 Moga Conference

 In 1996, at a historic conference in Moga, Shiromani Akali Dal adopted a moderate Punjabi agenda and shifted party headquarters from Amritsar to Chandigarh.

-Party dispute

-Sukhdev Singh Dhindsa along with other Akali leaders came together at a Gurdwara in Ludhiana on July 7, 2020 to re-establish SAD (D).

-Dhindsa was chosen as president of the revived political party.

-He claimed SAD (D) as the true Shiromani Akali Dal and that the one so called was taken over by the Badal family.